 “Richard Able has noted that as the number immigrants increased and ‘their sons sought to become lawyers, the profession tried to preserve its homogeneity and superior social status by requirement citizenship and imposing ‘character’ tests’.
 Nativists and ethnic prejudices during the nineteen twenties and economic pressures during the great depression fuelled renewed calls for barriers to entry to the legal profession and resulted in efforts to stiffen “character” screening.
 By raising admission standards through formal legal education requirements, bar examinations, and the character and fitness enquiry, the bar sought to signal that lawyers possessed the technical expertise and moral fibre to be viewed as a profession and to be entrusted with legal work.
 By 1928 virtually all of the states had a character and fitness requirements for bar admission…..[ in a later decade] Some applicants were denied admission because of their actual or suspected ties to the communist party, the character requirement was also used to exclude some applicants for conscientious objection to military service.
 Applicants were subjected to extended character enquiries due to sexual orientation and lifestyle choices such as cohabitation.
 In the nineteen seventies began to regularly enquire into mental health history and soon thereafter bar applicants were sometimes denied admission on that basis”.

-The passage illustrates the metamorphosis of the fit and proper test over a number of decades in the 20th century.
-That which would now be considered repugnant criteria or an anathema i.e. ineligibility criteria based upon political affiliation or sexual orientation was persuasive in the second half of the last century in particular Western Societies.
-There resides the danger in dogmatic, rigid, ideological criteria.
+The passage illustrates the metamorphosis, and some uncomfortable manifestations, of the fit and proper test over a number of decades in the 20th century.
+That which would now be considered repugnant criteria or an anathema was persuasive in the second half of the last century in particular in some Western Societies.
+There resides the danger in dogmatic, rigid, potentially transient criteria.
 Whereas, criteria that is inherently balanced and objectively holistic concerns itself with a fitness to practice that is bespoke for the skills and responsibilities that characterize the practitioners’ forthcoming tasks at hand.
-It follows that it is thus important to recognize that a fit and proper criteria may not in all instances, from a humanistic perspective, be in vogue.
+It follows that it is thus important to recognise that a fit and proper criteria may not in all instances, from a humanistic perspective, be in vogue.

 Honesty, Integrity and Reputation are key Considerations